 - The minimum recommended fence radius is 30m

 - The fence requires the GPS to be functioning well so do not disable the GPS arming check nor the EKF failsafe while the fence is enabled.
 Conversely, if you disable either of these checks, disable the Fence.

 - For the best results, ensure RTL is working on your vehicle.

-- With the Fence enabled, the pre-arm checks will require you have GPS lock before arming the vehicle.
+- With the Fence enabled in Copter and Rover, the pre-arm checks will require you have GPS lock before arming the vehicle.

-- If GPS failsafe is not enabled and the Fence is enabled and you lose GPS lock while flying the fence will be disabled.
+- In Copter, if EKF failsafe occurs and the Fence is enabled and you lose GPS lock while flying the fence will be disabled.